-If you are like many clubheads in the city, you might be wondering what remains in store for you when you go back into the nightlife world.
+If you are like many club-heads in the city, you might be wondering what remains in store for you when you go back into the nightlife world.
 Here’s what you should be aware of when you decide to go back.

-Your Favorite Club Might Not Be Open
+Is Your Favorite Club Open Yet?

 We all have our own favorite lounges and clubs in New York City.
 Unfortunately, the Covid-19 pandemic didn’t just cause human casualties.
 Many of the biggest landmarks in New York City didn’t make it through the pandemic, including the Bushwick Cider House.